Omnivore one of my favourite app

-Add links to read it later - There is a nice integration in Android and an extension for desktop Chrome and Edge ( I haven't checked other browsers) which also lets you add tags.
+Add links to read it later - There is a nice integration in Android and an extension for desktop Chrome and Edge ( I haven’t checked other browsers).You can also add tags.

 Omnivore allows you to subscribe to newsletters directly within the app, keeping everything organized and accessible in one place.

 Feeds!
 This was a big surprise, I stumbled upon this feature a few days ago and completely blew me away.
-For me, it is one of the most exciting features currently and is the reason for the review.
-As a user of Feedly, I often found myself encountering difficulties when trying to highlight specific content.
+For me, it is currently one of the most exciting features and is the reason for the review.
+As a Feedly user, I often encountered difficulties when trying to highlight specific content.
 The mess struck when I wanted to highlight something, so I had to open the original link and save it to Omnivore.
-Believe me, is not something that you long for.
-However, with Omnivore's feed feature, this problem is elegantly solved by allowing direct saving and highlighting within the app itself.
+Believe me, it’s not something to long for.
+However, The Omnivore’s feed feature solves this problem elegantly as users can save and highlight content directly within the app itself.

 Creating articles in your library

-Such a nice experience.
+Such an enjoyable experience.
 You can choose which mode you want, light to dark using the toggle under your profile, giving a comfortable experience in any lighting condition Additionally, you can personalize the reading layout as a card view or a magazine view.
 You can adjust the font size, margins and line spacing.
 Very handy when I forget my glasses 😜.
 Omnivore truly understands the importance of customization!
-There is even a text-to-speech feature that reads content aloud, perfect while on the go or during workouts at the gym.

 You can highlight, add your personal notes and export them to Obsidian or Logseq.
 On the desktop version, you can even choose different colours for highlights.
 There is an Omnivore plugin for this which works like a charm and the template can be modified on your needs.